Fandom: Origins of fandom

-Fan activities
+Participating in fandom

 Members of a fandom associate with one another, often attending fan conventions and publishing and exchanging fanzines and newsletters.
 Amateur press associations are another form of fan publication and networking.
 Originally using print-based media, these subcultures have migrated much of their communications and interaction onto the Internet, which is also used for the purpose of archiving detailed information pertinent to their given fanbase.
 Often, fans congregate on forums and discussion boards to share their love for and criticism of a specific work.
 This congregation can lead to a high level of organization and community within the fandom, as well as infighting.
 Although there is some level of hierarchy among most of the discussion boards, and certain contributors may be valued more highly than others, newcomers are most often welcomed into the fold.
 Most importantly, these sorts of discussion boards can have an effect on the media itself, as was the case in the television show Glee.
 Trends on discussion boards have been known to influence the writers and producers of shows.
 The media fandom for the TV series Firefly was able to generate enough corporate interest to create a movie after the series was canceled.

 Some fans write fan fiction ("fanfic"), stories based on the universe and characters of their chosen fandom.
 This fiction can take the form of video-making as well as writing.
 Fan fiction may or may not tie in with the story's canon; sometimes fans use the story's characters in different situations that do not relate to the plot line at all.

 Especially at events, fans may also partake in cosplay, the creation and wearing of costumes designed in the likeness of characters from a source work, which can also be combined with role-playing, reenacting scenes, or inventing likely behavior inspired by their chosen sources.